DennyPrayogaSetiawanHalim/License-Plate-Detector-with-YOLOv9-and-Mask-R-CNN/README.md

 # License-Plate-Detector-with-YOLOv9-and-Mask-R-CNN
-Both YOLOv9 and Mask R-CNN used in order to be compared in License Plate Detection
+Both YOLOv9 and Mask R-CNN were used in order to be compared in License Plate Detection